Don Rich: Death

 After finishing work at Owens' Bakersfield studio on July 17, 1974, Rich was killed in a motorcycle accident.
 He had been en route to join his family for vacation on the central coast of California.
 For unknown reasons, his motorcycle hit a center divider on northbound Highway 1 at Yerba Buena Street in Morro Bay.
 He was pronounced dead on arrival at Sierra Vista Hospital in San Luis Obispo at 10:55 pm, 50 minutes after the incident was reported.
 California Highway Patrol officials stated that no skid marks and no apparent mechanical problems were found.
-Reports indicated that Owens had pleaded with Rich not to take his motorcycle that day, and had been pleading with him for years to quit riding.
+Reports indicated that Owens had pleaded with Rich not to take his motorcycle that day and had been pleading with him for years to quit riding.

 Owens was devastated by Rich's death and did not discuss it in interviews for years.
-In a late-1990s interview, Owens said, "He was like a brother, a son, and a best friend.
+In a late-1990s interview, Owens said: "He was like a brother, a son, and a best friend.
 Something I never said before, maybe I couldn't, but I think my music life ended when he died.
 Oh yeah, I carried on and I existed, but the real joy and love, the real lightning and thunder is gone forever."

-Years after Don's death, Marlane remarried to Larry Dunivent and had two children.
-She continues to stay involved in Don's legacy and endeavors to keep the love for his music alive.
+Years after Rich's death, Marlane married Larry Dunivent and had two children.
+She continues to stay involved in Rich's legacy.